bpucker/CoExpPhylo/README.md

 ### Optional arguments

 #### Annotation
 `--anno` specifies an annotation file.
 IDs need to be located in the first column and the annotation text need to be located in the second column.
+Columns are separated by TAB.

 `--araport` specifies the Araport11 peptide sequence file as reference for the analysis.
-This allows an effective annotation in the final steps.
+This allows an effective functional annotation in the final steps.

-`--seqs_cluster_anno` specifies the percentage of sequences per cluster that should be used for annotation.
-This allows an improvement in time.
+`--seqs_cluster_anno` specifies the percentage of sequences per cluster that should be analyzed for annotation.
+This allows a reduction of the run time.

 #### Per-species coexpression analysis
 `--r` specifies the minimal correlation coefficient for genes to be considered.
 The default value is 0.7.